 I have always been passionate about fitness and exercise.
 As a professional physiotherapist, I know how important it is to stay fit and active during the day.
 Of course it’s not always easy to make time for yourself to keep fit and remain active.
 I understand the challenges you’re facing, the potential amount of things you’re juggling.
-By attending my Pilates classes you will get a full body and mind workout in 60minutes of your time.
+By attending my Pilates classes you will get a full body and mind workout in 60 minutes of your time.

-I love to teach and share my knowledge with others; I think that is why I chose to be a physiotherapist.
+I am a huge empath and I love to teach and share my knowledge with others; I think that is why I chose to be a physiotherapist.
 I studied at Northumbria University, gaining a BSc (HONS) Physiotherapy degree, before taking my first job with Northumbria NHS.
 I completed a huge breadth of rotational areas as a junior and senior II physiotherapist and particularly enjoyed the world of in-patients… and the canny Northumberland accent!

 As a junior physiotherapist, my work covered everything from bad chests to joint replacements, treating stroke patients to helping keep the elderly patients on their feet.
 I dabbled in out-patients treating bad backs and shoulders but found this terrifying initially.

 After I was promoted to a senior physiotherapist, I found myself working on Intensive care treating more bad chests.
 I had a love for ward based work so I gained more experience assessing and treating stroke patients, working on general medical wards with elderly complex patients and helping out in A&E for the first time.
-I also revisited out-patients in the beautiful town of Hexham and there I found my new passion for treating musculoskeletal problems!
+I also revisited out-patients in the beautiful town of Hexham and there I found my new passion for treating musculoskeletal problems.

 My experience equipped me with an extensive amount of medical knowledge in all physiotherapy core areas, all of which has helped me get to where I am today.